d3rb1n/d3rb1n.github.io/_tabs/cheatsheet.md

     D --> E(5.
 Covering Tracks*);
 ```

-\* Only used in ethical Red Team, or in black hat scenarios.
+*\* Only used in ethical Red Team engagements, or in black hat scenarios.*

----

 ## Commands